Friends of Ngong Road

 Growing up, his family struggled to make ends meet, and paying for school was often a challenge.
 But in 2007, James joined the program, which lifted the education burden off his family’s shoulders.
 With school fees no longer a constant worry, he poured himself into his studies and started building a better future.

-After completing high school, he pursued a diploma in ICT at NIBS College, then honed his tech skills at Shalom IT Centre, earning a CompTIA A+ certification.
+Then he further honed his tech skills at Shalom IT Centre, earning a CompTIA A+ certification, a credential that validates foundational skills in IT such as networking and cybersecurity fundamentals.
+Familiarity with IT gave him an upper hand later in his business.
 His career began at our program, where he volunteered in the computer lab before becoming a full-time lab assistant from 2016 to 2022.

-In 2023, Kyalo took a bold leap—launching Chalo J Design and Printing, a business that brings his creativity and tech to life.
+creativity and tech to life.
 Alongside this venture, he co-runs a children’s clothing business with his spouse and continues to grow through new work experiences.

-“The support I got from NRCF gave me the confidence to pursue my ideas and turn them into something real.” ~James
+“The support I got from the program gave me the confidence to pursue my ideas and turn them into something real.” ~James

 James’ story is a powerful reminder of what’s possible when dreams meet opportunity.
 With the continued backing of people like you, many more young lives can follow in his footsteps.